KashifMaqbool/Web_Frontend_Fundamentals/README.md

 # 🌐 Web Development Fundamentals 🚀

 This repository showcases my journey in learning **Web Development Fundamentals**, which I explored during my **sixth semester**.
-It includes **HTML, CSS, SASS, Bootstrap, JavaScript, and PHP**—Basics of all essential technologies for building modern and user-friendly applications.
+It includes **HTML, CSS, SASS, Bootstrap, JavaScript, and PHP**—the Basics of all essential technologies for building modern and user-friendly applications.

 By learning these, I have strengthened my ability to develop well-structured web applications, which will help me integrate **AI-powered solutions and Backend Development** into future projects.